Gapless Phases in (2+1)d with Non-Invertible Symmetries: Gapless Phases from DW Theory

 The subgroups are $H=1, \Z_2, \Z_4$ and we furthermore have \be H^3 (\Z_n, U(1))= \Z_n\,,\quad H^4 (\Z_n,U(1)) =0\,, \ee so the reduced topological orders are all without {twist, i.e.} $\pi =0$.
 The gapped phases have $H=N$ and are given as follows, using the notation that Neu$(A)$ corresponds to gauging $A$ on the Dirichlet BC: \be \ba H=N=1: &\quad \fB_{\Dir} \cr H=N= \Z_2,\ \omega\in \Z_2 : &\quad \fB_{\Neu (\Z_2, \omega)} \cr H=N= \Z_4, \ \omega\in \Z_4 : & \quad \fB_{\Neu (\Z_4,\omega)} \,. \ea \ee The interfaces to non-trivial TOs are as follows:

 The various choices are distinguished in terms of the cocyle $\omega$ that governs the associators of lines on the interface.
-The case of $H=G$ and $N=1$ yields the trivial interface, which is not useful for the considerations of KT transformations.
+The case of $H=G$, $N=1$ and trivial $\omega$ yields the trivial interface, while for non-trivial $\omega$ it describes an SPT-stacking interface.

 These minimal condensable algebras/interfaces can be put into a partial order, that is depicted by a Hasse diagram as shown in figure \ref{fig:HasseZ4}.
 We will denote the simple objects in $\cZ(2\Vec_{\Z_4})$ as